ucla-imls-open-sci/ucla-imls-open-sci.github.io/README.md

 *   Profiles of the lesson authors and contributors.
 *   Foundational open science frameworks and references.

+## Call for Pilots

+We are currently looking for community members to pilot these lessons.
+If you are interested in teaching or field-testing any of these materials, please [open an issue on our Pilot Interest tracker](https://github.com/ucla-imls-open-sci/ucla-imls-open-sci.github.io/issues/new?template=pilot-interest.yml).

 ## Tech Stack

 This site has been migrated from Jekyll to **Astro** (v5).
 It uses: